cidelab/cryptomia/README.md

-# criptomia
+# CRYPTOMIA
-criptocurrency for event ticketing
+cryptoticket for event management